MacKeeper Review: Quick Expert Summary

 - Performance.

-The Find & Fix scan enables you to quickly and easily see an overview of all the different security and performance issues that might be affecting your Mac, so that you can see the individual areas that most need your attention.
+Basically, it lets you see an overview of all the different security and performance issues that might be affecting your Mac.
+This makes it easy to figure out the individual areas that most need your attention.

 Ultimately, I like the Find & Fix feature.
 It’s a useful tool for gaining a quick overview of your device’s security and optimization status.
 However, I don’t like the quick “Fix Items Safely” button.
 The design of this button encourages you to click it, but doing so immediately starts implementing all changes without any opportunity to review what it is doing.

 I’d like to see MacKeeper add some of the more important “additional” features to its overall package.
-As an example, although Intego doesn’t include dark web monitoring, or as many optimization tools as MacKeeper does, it does come with a firewall, anti-phishing protection, and parental controls — which I personally find to be more important than MacKeeper’s extra features.
-Likewise these are standard features for the likes of Norton, McAfee, and TotalAV.
+As an example, although Intego doesn’t include dark web monitoring, or as many optimization tools as MacKeeper does, it does come with a firewall and parental controls — which I personally find to be more important than MacKeeper’s extra features.
+Likewise, these are standard features for the likes of Norton and McAfee.

 Overall, MacKeeper’s additional features are useful.
 To be honest, I expected a bit more from the Login Items and Update Tracker feature, but they certainly didn’t do any harm, and the Find & Fix tool is definitely useful for keeping on top of your Mac’s security and performance without having to invest much time.